Inconel 718

 Inconel 718 was incidentally developed in the 1960s during INCO's development of Inconel 625.
 The purpose of its development was to create material that could be used for steam-line piping.
-Because of its excellent properties, IN718 is commonly used in aerospace, petrochemical, and power generation industries alike.
+Because of its excellent properties, IN718 is commonly used in aerospace (such as gas turbine engine components and cryogenic storage tanks), petrochemical (wellhead tools and high-strength bolting), and power generation industries.